volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 The name of the method is a bit concerning but it is safe to use in production.

-One thing to remember when using this callback is that for the web it should be implemented from the `react-dom` package:
+One thing to remember when using this callback is that for the web it should be imported from the `react-dom` package:

 ```jsx
 import { unstable_batchedUpdates } from 'react-dom';